cedardb/docs/content/clients/java/_index.md

 wget https://jdbc.postgresql.org/download/postgresql-42.7.3.jar
 ```

-After finishing the client (see at the full program at the bottom of the program), we need to first compile our java program with `javac` and then execute the class with the right classpath.
+After finishing the client (see at the full program at the bottom of the program), we need to first compile our Java program with `javac` and then execute the class with the right classpath.
-This examples assumes that the java program has the name `CedarDBClient`.
+This examples assumes that the Java program has the name `CedarDBClient`.

 ```bash
 export CLASSPATH=".:postgresql-42.7.3.jar"